ericwyles/garden-gnome/README.md

 ## Overview

-Garden Gnome is a mod for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) designed to automate the Garden minigame.
-Its primary purpose is to strategically plant and harvest crops to unlock all garden seeds and associated upgrades as efficiently as possible, using defined mutation layouts and priorities.
+Garden Gnome automates the [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) Garden minigame.
+It strategically plants and harvests crops to unlock all garden seeds and associated upgrades efficiently, using optimized mutation layouts and prioritization.

-Think of it as a tiny, tireless gnome tending your virtual plants so you don't have to!

-It runs automatically after each garden tick, making decisions about which soil to use, what to plant, and when to harvest.
-There is no UI integration – the gnome works silently in the background.
-See **Current Gaps & Limitations** for more details on what it _doesn't_ do.
+The mod executes after each garden tick, making decisions about soil selection, planting, and harvesting.
+There is no UI integration.
+See **Current Gaps & Limitations** for details on what it doesn't do.

-It works on all Garden Levels, and given enough time (and a bit of luck!), it can unlock the full seed log starting from Garden Level 3, when the layouts for Juicy Queenbeet and Everdaisy become viable.
+Works on all Garden Levels.
+Can unlock the full seed log starting from Garden Level 3, when the layouts for Juicy Queenbeet and Everdaisy become viable.

 ## Key Features

-- **Automated Targeting:** Intelligently identifies the next seed or upgrade to target based on viable options and predefined priorities.
+- **Automated Targeting:** Identifies the next seed or upgrade based on viable options and predefined priorities.
-- **Strategic Planting:** Uses specific garden layouts optimized for various single-parent and multi-parent mutations, following the wiki's [Mutation Setups](https://cookieclicker.fandom.com/wiki/Garden#Mutation_Setups).
-Layouts dynamically adjust to your current garden level.
+- **Strategic Planting:** Uses layouts optimized for single-parent and multi-parent mutations, following the wiki's [Mutation Setups](https://cookieclicker.fandom.com/wiki/Garden#Mutation_Setups).
+Layouts adjust dynamically to garden level.
-- **Synchronized Growth:** Synchronizes planting times so parent plants mature together, maximizing the window for mutation.
-This includes:
-  - Synchronizing two-parent setups even when they have different growth times.
-  - Skipping synchronization for "rolling" strategies (like attempting Crumbspore, Brown Mold, or upgrade drops).
+- **Synchronized Growth:** Synchronizes planting times so parent plants mature together, maximizing mutation windows.
+Handles two-parent setups with different growth times.
+Skips synchronization for rolling strategies (Crumbspore, Brown Mold, upgrade drops).
-- **Frenzy-Aware Planting:** Holds off on planting during CPS buffs (Frenzies, Building Specials, etc.) to avoid wasting cookies when costs are inflated.
+- **Frenzy-Aware Planting:** Defers planting during CPS buffs to avoid inflated costs.
-- **Smart Harvesting & Pruning:** The gnome is quite tidy:
+- **Harvesting & Pruning:**
-  - Harvests mature plants when they're the target for a garden upgrade drop.
+  - Harvests mature plants when targeting garden upgrade drops.
-  - Harvests Queenbeets and Bakeberries just a tick before they decay to capture the cookie drop at harvest.
+  - Harvests Queenbeets and Bakeberries one tick before decay to capture cookie drops.
-  - If Crumbspore or Brown Mold aren't unlocked yet, it lets Meddleweed live to one tick before decay to maximize seed drop probability.
+  - Lets Meddleweed live to one tick before decay when unlocking Crumbspore or Brown Mold.
-  - Automatically weeds out incorrectly planted crops or plants sitting where they shouldn't be according to the current strategy.
+  - Removes incorrectly planted crops that don't match the current strategy.
-  - Keeps only the _single oldest_ instance of each _locked_ species growing, freeing up garden space for the next mutation attempt(s).
+  - Maintains only the single oldest instance of each locked species growing.
-  - Clears and restarts a mutation attempt if plants decay and the remaining arrangement can no longer achieve a new mutation (currently works _only_ for one-parent mutations).
-    - For example, in a Juicy Queenbeet attempt, if there are no longer any enclosed "rings" around an empty tile, the remaining Queenbeets will _generally_ be cleared, and the attempt restarted.
-    - However, it considers all possible mutations for still-locked seeds.
-In an exception to the same Juicy Queenbeet attempt, if Shriekbulb or Duketater are still locked, it won't clear the plot until it also can't plant those mutations.
+  - Clears and restarts mutation attempts when plant decay makes new mutations impossible (one-parent mutations only).
+Considers all possible mutations before clearing.
-- **Soil Optimization:** Automatically switches between Fertilizer (for faster growth) and Wood Chips (for better mutation odds) depending on whether plants are still growing or mature and waiting for mutations.
+- **Soil Optimization:** Switches between Fertilizer (faster growth) and Wood Chips (better mutation odds) based on plant maturity.
-- **Auto Sacrifice:** Sacrifices garden after all seeds and upgrades are unlocked for 10 sugar lumps, and continues the cycle again.
+- **Auto Sacrifice:** Sacrifices garden after all seeds and upgrades are unlocked for 10 sugar lumps, then continues the cycle.

 ## Unlock Performance

-Curious how fast this little gnome actually works?
-I built the [Garden Gnome Runner](https://github.com/bdunks/garden-gnome-runner), a tool that simulates the garden minigame ticks in a loop as fast as possible (no actual cookie clicks involved!).
-I've run thousands of simulations from garden reset to full seed log unlock, equating to hundreds of simulated years.

-Here are some stats based on a 1,000-run sample size on a Level 9+ plot (6x6), representing about 16 simulated years:
+Performance measured using the [Garden Gnome Runner](https://github.com/bdunks/garden-gnome-runner), which simulates garden minigame ticks in a loop.
+Statistics based on 1,000 runs from garden reset to full seed log unlock on a Level 9+ plot (6x6), representing approximately 16 simulated years:

 | Statistic  | Time to Unlock |
 | :--------- | :------------- |